-If no menus are on the screen, press ADJUST \blacktriangle , \blacktriangledown , \blacktriangleleft or \blacktriangleright to move the PIP display anywhere on the main screen.
+If no menus are onscreen, press ADJUST \triangle , ∇ , \triangleleft or \triangleright to move the PIP display anywhere on the main screen.

 Automatic POP Switching

 When automatic POP switching is active, the TV will cycle through memorized analog channels on Ant-1 or Ant-2 or strobe pictures from other A/V components in the POP display.
 Press PAUSE to pause or restart automatic POP switching.